Alton Towers: Tussauds Group developments (1990–2007)

-In 1990, Broome sold Alton Towers to The Tussauds Group, then a division of Pearson plc, after his development of the former Battersea Power Station encountered financial difficulties.
-The change of park ownership brought another era of development, involving the opening of new themed areas and attractions, such as Runaway Mine Train (1992), The Haunted House (1992), Toyland Tours (1994), and Nemesis (1994).
+In 1990, Broome sold Alton Towers to The Tussauds Group, then a division of Pearson plc, after the park's development of the former Battersea Power Station encountered financial difficulties.
+The change of park ownership brought another era of major development, involving the opening of many new themed areas and attractions between 1992–97, such as Runaway Mine Train, The Haunted House, Toyland Tours, and Nemesis.
+The first on-site accommodation, the Alton Towers Hotel, opened in 1996.
 Tussauds' park development team from 1990 to 2002 included attraction producer John Wardley among others.

 The Tussauds Group was sold to venture capital firm Charterhouse in 1998.
-Oblivion opened that same year and Air (now Galactica) opened in 2002, both advertised as 'World First' ride types, followed by Spinball Whizzer in 2004.
+Oblivion opened that same year.
+Air (now Galactica) opened in 2002, followed by Spinball Whizzer in 2004.
+A second hotel and water park, Splash Landing Hotel and Cariba Creek, were opened in 2003.

 In 2005, Dubai International Capital (DIC) acquired Tussauds for £800 million.
 That same year, Rita–Queen of Speed was built in the Ug Land area of the park.
+Charlie and the Chocolate Factory: The Ride opened in 2006, based on the Roald Dahl book.